algosup/2022-2023-project-1-smart-signage-Project-3-group/Technical.md

 LoRa enables wireless communication over far longer ranges compared to Wi-Fi or BLE.

 **Low Power**<br>
-Compared to WiFi, BLE or Satellite Communication, devices in a LoRa network consume relatively little power.
+Compared to WiFi, BLE or Satellite Communication, devices in a LoRa network consumes relatively less power.
 This allows them to run on renewable energy (eg. Solar power), and reduces battery replacement costs.
-Edge nodes can run on a single battery for up to years.
+Edge nodes can run on a single battery for a few years.

 **Secure**<br>
 LoRaWAN networks are protected by end-to-end AES128 encryption, mutual authentication, integrity protection, and confidentiality.

 **Standardized**<br>
-LoRa & LoRaWAN are widely accepted technologies and protocols, allowing you to capitalise on device interoperability and global availability of LoRaWAN networks for rapid and convenient deployment of IoT applications anywhere.
+LoRa & LoRaWAN are widely accepted technologies and protocols, allowing you to capitalise on device interoperability and global availability of LoRaWAN networks for fast and convenient deployment of IoT applications anywhere.

 **Low Cost**<br>
 LoRa operates on unlicensed frequency spectrums, which reduces fees for network operations.
 In addition, a wide variety of pre-licensed LoRa development platforms reduces legislative costs.